Contents

 Besides spline value calculation, this module supports other spline operations.
 Each of the following subroutines uses a coefficient table constructed by using BuildBilinearSpline or BuildBicubicSpline subroutines.

-The SplineDifferentiation2D subroutine differentiates the given spline: it calculates first the derivatives dS/dX and dS/dY as well as the cross-derivative d 2S/dXdY.
+The SplineDifferentiation2D subroutine differentiates the given spline: it calculates first the derivatives dS/dX and dS/dY as well as the cross-derivative d2S/dXdY.
 To create a copy of the coefficient table you can use the Spline2DCopy subroutine.
 To unpack the spline (i.e. get its coefficients in readable form), use the SplineUnpack2D subroutine.
 The spline arguments linear transformation is performed by using the Spline2DLinTransXY subroutine.
 The linear spline transformation is performed by using the Spline2DLinTransF subroutine.

 Bilinear and bicubic resampling